Reception- Lion Cubs

 Please ensure that they take it home every day to be cleaned and refilled.

-No question is daft, so please never feel uncomfortable approaching us.
+No question is too small—please never feel uncomfortable approaching us.

 Thank you for your continued support,